 eople who come to the United States often come here to work.
 Because of that, they often have skills that make them a good fit for our labor force-and a strong complement to American workers already here.
 In the country as a whole, immigrants are much more likely to be working-age than the U.S.-born.
 They also have a notably different educational profile.

-The vast majority of Americans - more than 79 percent of the U.S.-born population - fall into the middle of the education spectrum, holding a high school or bachelor's degree.
+In Pennsylvania, nearly 70% of the foreign-born population is working aged, compared to less than 52% of the native-born population.
+The vast majority of Americans - more than 79 percent of the U.S.-born population - fall into the middle of the education spectrum by holding a high school or bachelor's degree.
 Immigrants, by contrast, are more likely to gravitate toward either end of the skill spectrum.
 They are more likely to lack a high school diploma than the native born, but also more likely to have an advanced degree.
-This makes them good candidates for laborintensive positions, such as housekeeping, that many more educated U.S.-born workers are less interested in pursuing, as well as high-level positions that allow innovation-driven firms to expand and add jobs for Americans at all skill levels.
+This makes them good candidates for labor-intensive positions, such as housekeeping, that many more educated U.S.-born workers are less interested in pursuing, as well as highlevel positions that allow innovation-driven firms to expand and add jobs for Americans at all skill levels.